maxjeon97/express-friender/readme.md

 Welcome to Friender!

-The backend API for a FriendFinding (Dating) App built on Express.js!
+Backend API for a FriendFinding (Dating) App built on Express.js.

 Run `npm install` and then `npm run ...`: